25 Sneaky Reasons You're Gaining Weight When You're Doing Everything Right

 Your diet is too restrictive.

 "When you go on highly restrictive diets, your body may be unable to handle coming off the diet.
-For example, individuals who go from a super low-carb diet to a regular balanced diet may gain a substantial amount of weight right out of the gate," says Meier.
+For example, individuals who go from a super low-carb diet to a regular balanced diet may gain a substantial amount of weight right out of the gate," explains Meier.
 "Slow, steady, and balanced diets are the better route for sustainable weight loss."

 You're eating too many processed foods.